WorldOfCode22/alpha-vantage-graphql/README.md

-# Aplpha Vantage GrpahQL API
+# Alpha Vantage GrpahQL API
 This is a project that provides a GraphQL schema from the Alpha Vantage stock API.
 At this time Alpha Vantage only has a rest API.
 The main purpose of this project is to create a GraphQL schema that mimics the syntax and results of the Alpha Vantage API.
 All calls to this API do call the Alpha Vantage API.
 This project is not affiliated with Alpha Vantage Inc nor is it's author.
 ## Getting Started
 ### Prerequisites